pbeshai/nba-draft/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

+### Data

+The data used by this application is not included in this repo, but is expected to be placed in `public/data/data.json`.